benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
-- A render prop is a special prop of a component
-  * It's a function
-  * But instead of being your typical callback handler
-  * It's a function that takes in data and returns JSX
-- It was popularized by Michael Jackson from React Training
-  * As a completely better alternative to HOCs
-  * He even wrote the Render Props React docs if you've ever written those
 - So instead of a special mixin or a function
   * **ONE:** We have a normal component
   * Calling it `Images` here
 - **TWO:** It has all the same `state` & lifecycle methods as the HOC & mixins approaches
-  * So on `componentDidMount` it'll make the `fetchImages` call
-  * And update the `images` state
 - **THREE:** The key piece is the function prop called `render`
+  * It's a special function prop of a component
+  * But instead of being your typical callback handler
+  * It's a function that takes in data and returns JSX
   * It can actually be called anything, but `render` is a common convention
   * Hence "render prop"
   * It's also common to use the `children` prop as well